Accessible and Vibrant High Streets

 A robust programme of engagement underpinned the design process, combining large on-line, on-street and drop-in events with in-depth outreach with local forums, faith communities, young, senior and disabled people, transport users and business.
 Joint workshops bringing together councillors, officers, shopkeepers and community representatives used the outcomes of the engagement to set the project’s priorities.

 The design is a canvas for future vitality, balancing a complex range of community aspirations, regulatory requirements and heritage drivers within the practical constraints of a given budget.
 It prioritises accessibility, comfort and safety, responding to residents and businesses, encouraging green travel but accommodating cars, stimulating formal and informal community interaction with widened pavements, new seating and investment in frontage church spaces, tranquil gardens and event spaces.

 The design has now secured £2m delivery funding from the West of England’s LEP and also enabled the high street to secure Heritage Action Status from Historic England.
-Phase 1 is now scheduled to commence during 2020.
+Work on Phase 1 commenced in 2021.

 "Place Studio were integral to the client team, and co-ordinated the work of other consultants on a highly contentious scheme.
 Place were instrumental to communicating and consulting and reaching a consensus which enabled a successful funding bid.
 The scheme is now moving into the delivery phase, and I thank Vaughan and the team for their efforts."

 Tim Hewitt, Group Manager for Regeneration at Bath & North East Somerset Council